JoanCharmant/quill-blender/docs/import.md

 #### Mesh animation
 When importing, the Quill timeline is remapped to the Blender frame range.
 Quill frames outside that range are discarded.

-For frame by frame animation the addon creates a separate mesh object for each drawing and animate the visibility of these objects so that only one object is visible on a particular frame.
+For the base frame by frame animation the addon creates a separate mesh object for each drawing and animate the visibility of these objects so that only one object is visible on a particular frame.

-Looping of the base clip is supported.
+Looping of the base frame by frame animation is supported, as well as clips, both on the paint layer itself and on parent sequences.
+Clip offsets (left-trim) are also supported.

-Spans (instances of the base clip) and offsets (left-trim of the base clip) of the paint layer are supported but the spans and offsets set in the parent sequences are not currently imported.
+Note that currently the looping and clipping of transform key frames is not supported.

 ### Import as Grease Pencil